pdfinn/sgpt/README.md

    Example usage:

     ```sh
-   cat sample.txt | sgpt -i "You are an expert at analysing the sentiment of English statements.
+   cat samples.txt | sgpt -i "You are an expert at analysing the sentiment of English statements.
 Analyze the sentiment of each sample and express it as an emoji." -k <API_KEY>
    ```

 4) Code generation: